The Council

 - Policies relating to affordable housing and sustainable housing strategy

-- Highway Maintenance
+- Highway Maintenance and investment programme

 - Improvement and maintenance of highway and drainage infrastructure